liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should replace catching exception `ReservedUserEmailAddressException` with catching exception `UserEmailAddressException.MustNotUseCompanyMx`, `UserEmailAddressException.MustNotBePOP3User`, or `UserEmailAddressException.MustNotBeReserved`, depending on the context.
+Depending on the method you're calling and the context in which you're calling it, you should replace catching exception `ReservedUserEmailAddressException` with catching exception `UserEmailAddressException.MustNotUseCompanyMx`, `UserEmailAddressException.MustNotBePOP3User`, or `UserEmailAddressException.MustNotBeReserved`.

 #### Why was this change made?

-A new pattern has been defined for exceptions that provides higher expressivity in their names and also more information regarding why the exception was thrown.
+A new pattern has been defined for exceptions.
+This pattern requires using higher expressivity in exception names and requires that each exception provide more information regarding why it was thrown.

-Each new exception has all the necessary information about why the exception was thrown and its context.
-For example, the `UserEmailAddressException.MustNotBeReserved` exception contains the problematic email address, and the list of reserved email addresses.
+Each new exception provides context and has all the necessary information about why the exception was thrown.
+For example, the `UserEmailAddressException.MustNotBeReserved` exception contains the problematic email address and the list of reserved email addresses.

 ---------------------------------------